lemonbob/todoMVC/README.md

 Optimizations have resulted in performance increase of 20-50 fold over existing code base in both Developer Tools and performanceNow() calculated methodologies.

 > this demonstrates how the changes done have drastically improved the performance.
-Ashutosh Purushottam
+Ashutosh Purushottam (senior full-stack developer)

 For performanceNow() testing method, see js/performacetimer.